Do you assume that if your dog is straining to defecate they have simple constipation?

 Luca, a neutered eight-year-old Shetland Sheepdog, was having difficulty with his bowel movements.

-His new dog walker noticed that Luca was straining, and squatting for extended periods without passing stool.
-In addition, the dog’s first-morning urination appeared normal but was often followed by repeated attempts to “go,” with only dribbles as a result.
+His new dog walker noticed that Luca was straining and squatting for extended periods without passing stool.
+Further, while Luca’s first-morning pee appeared normal, repeated attempts to “go,” with only dribbles followed.

-When hearing this from the dog walker, Luca’s owner was surprised as the sheltie had a good appetite, was acting normally at home, with no sign of malaise.
+When hearing this from the dog walker, Luca’s owner couldn’t believe it.
+Luca had a good appetite, was acting normally at home, with no sign of malaise.
 He checked with the previous dog walker, who, on reflection, confirmed Luca had been doing this for a while.

 It hadn’t registered that there was a problem.

 Luca’s owner brought to a veterinary hospital examination and assessment.
-Obtaining a thorough history from the owners, the veterinarian learned that Luca’s painful defecation and periods of straining during urination could be traced back one to two months.
+As it turned out, Luca’s painful defecation and periods of straining during urination traced back one to two months.